 "When I was hired, Eric Schremp was my PEER," Josh said.
 "In those first three months, it was nice to have someone outside of the credit team to talk to about anything related to the job or the company.
 Spencer Brink (Credit Analyst) trained me on my first job duties and put up with a lot of questions.
 Credit Team Lead Laura Meicher put up with even more of my questions!"

-In his new role as Portfolio Manager – Commercial Real Estate Banking, Josh says he’s looking forward to focusing his expertise on a specialized subset of the banking industry.
+In 2021, Josh was promoted to the role of Portfolio Manager – Commercial Real Estate Banking, allowing him to focus his expertise on a specialized subset of the banking industry.

 "Dive in!" he said.
 "As I progressed in the Credit department, I was asked to take on new tasks and projects and I always said yes.
 Each of those were new learning opportunities and experiences.
 When you don't know something, just ask.
 Everyone is so eager to help, and you've got nothing to lose by asking questions."